-Cost of goods are represented net of supplier rebates and settlement discounts.
+Cost of goods sold are represented net of supplier rebates and settlement discounts.
 Supplier rebates can be paid monthly, quarterly or half yearly.
 At the end of the financial year an estimate of rebates due, relating to the financial year is accounted for based on best available information at the time of the rebate being paid.
+Estimate of rebates is based on information provided by our suppliers on our tracking to targets and on management's judgement based on historical achievements.